By Annie Pettit

 As a kid, my dad played catch with me every day after work in the summer, took me to swimming lessons every weekend in the winter, made me wiener soup for lunch when my mom spent a day doing her own thing, and spent hours with me picking elective classes in highschool (history, because I was going to be the next Indiana Jones).
 I personally can’t relate to the bumbling dads portrayed in ads I watched growing up.

-Advertising leaders in the United Kingdom also have a hard time relating to the stereotype of the bumbling dad and they have decided to do something about it.
+Advertising leaders in the United Kingdom also have a hard time relating to the stereotype of the bumbling dad and they decided to do something about it.
 The Advertising Standards Authority released a report exploring harm arising from media gender stereotypes that “relate to body image, objectification, sexualisation, gender characteristics and roles, and mocking people for not conforming to gender stereotypes.”
 The organization intends to create new standards for ads that incorporate stereotypical behaviours.
 For instance, ads that might not meet the new standards include those that:

 - Depict family members creating a mess while a woman has the sole responsibility for cleaning it up.

 - Suggest that an activity is inappropriate for a girl because it is stereotypically associated with boys or vice versa.